williamslab/ped-sim/README.md

 as the genetic map, and the chromosome names must be identical to the genetic map.
 The --intf file currently requires parameters to be given for both sexes and requires a genetic map for both males and females.
-Ped-sim will print an error if the genetic map only has one set of map positions.
+Ped-sim will print an error when running with `--intf` if the genetic map only has one set of map positions.

 The format of the interference file is: